-If you feel you need urgent support, please take a look at the information here - NHS: Every Mind Matters - Urgent Support
+If you feel you need urgent support, please take a look at NHS: Every Mind Matters - Urgent Support.

-In particular if you suffer from an eating disorder, there are a range of organisations which are searchable here - Eating disorder support
+In particular if you suffer from an eating disorder, there are a range of organisations listed at NHS Eating disorder support in Westminster.

-If you are experiencing an episode of psychosis do contact your GP - they may refer you here – Early Intervention in Psychosis
+If you are experiencing an episode of psychosis please contact your GP.
+NHS Early Intervention in Psychosis may also be helpful.